Your debt-to-income ratio (DTI) is your total monthly debt payments divided by your total gross monthly income.

 What is a good debt-to-income ratio?

 The higher your DTI, the riskier you appear to lenders.
-Each lender has different DTI standards you must meet to qualify for a loan, but most lenders use a 43 percent DTI as a benchmark.
+Each lender has different DTI standards you must meet to qualify for a loan, but according to credit.org most lenders see a DTI under 36 percent or less as “ideal” while 37 percent to 42 percent is seen as “acceptable.”

-The requirements differ for each lender and the type of loan you take out.
-The lender’s maximum DTI for a mortgage might not be the same as its maximum DTI for a personal loan.
+Keep in mind that the requirements differ for each lender and the type of loan you take out so read the minimum requirements and eligibility criteria carefully before applying.
+For example, the lender’s maximum DTI for a mortgage might not be the same as its maximum DTI for a personal loan, so research the lender’s eligibility distinctions and where your DTI lands.

 Bottom line

-It will not only help you qualify for a loan but may also help you get a lower interest rate.
+A lower DTI will not only help you qualify for a loan but may also help you get a lower interest rate.
 You can improve your DTI by lowering expenses to make higher debt payments, increasing your income or consolidating debts at a lower interest rate.
+If you are having trouble making payments, you may want to consider what debt relief options are available to you.

 Frequently asked questions

 • After calculating your debt-to-income ratio (DTI), check the lender’s requirements.
-If your DTI is at or below the lender’s threshold and you meet other eligibility criteria, you can move forward with the application process.
+If your DTI is well below 43 percent or the lender’s threshold and you meet other eligibility criteria, you can move forward with the application process.
 Otherwise, hold off until you can pay down your balances and get your DTI to an acceptable level.
-The lender may allow a much higher DTI than 50 percent, which is considered risky.
-So, even if you’re eligible for a loan, you should still focus on minimizing the balances owed to current creditors.

 • It is not necessary to notify lenders if your DTI changes.
 However, credit card issuers may calculate this figure if you apply for a credit limit increase.
 Current lenders will also compute your DTI if you apply for an additional debt product.